hardcamls/video-coding/jpeg/README.md

 # TODO

 * JPEG Encoder
-  - Software model
+  - flexible scan specs for software model
-    - Probably want this anyway to test various features of the decoder.
   - With an encoder we can simplify our feature set dramatically.
   - 4:2:0 (maybe 4:2:2 and mono, but it can be a build time option)
   - Fixed huffman tables